madeleinedarbyshire/CMP3035/docs/_workshops/workshop4.md

     <Tab.Navigator screenOptions={% raw %}{{headerShown: false}}{% endraw %}>
   ```

-10. In CameraScreen.js, inside takePicture(), after you've saved the image the PHOTOS_DIR navigate to the Photo page we've just created.
+10. In CameraScreen.js, inside takePicture(), after you've saved the image in PHOTOS_DIR navigate to the Photo page we've just created.
 ```js
 props.navigation.navigate("Photo", {uri: saveURI})
 ```

 11. In PhotoScreen.js, update your `Image` component so that `source` property is `props.route.params.uri`.

 12. Still not working?
-Add set the `style` property on `Image` to be `style={{flex: 1}}`.
+Set the `style` property on `Image` to be `style={% raw %}{{flex: 1}}{% endraw %}`.

 You should now see your photo!

 ## Share your photo
-1. In the lecture, I discussed the [React Native Share API]() but this doesn't appear to support file sharing on android so instead we are going to use the [Expo Sharing API](https://docs.expo.dev/versions/latest/sdk/sharing).
+1. In the lecture, I discussed the [React Native Share API](https://reactnative.dev/docs/share) but this doesn't appear to support file sharing on android so instead we are going to use the [Expo Sharing API](https://docs.expo.dev/versions/latest/sdk/sharing).
 Install it with the following command:
 ```
 npx expo install expo-sharing
 ```